ganelson/inform-evolution/proposals/0026-units-and-number-bases.md

 		if file parity is rank parity, no;
 		yes.

+...we can write, e.g., `list of white chessboard squares`.

 ### A draft example: Harvard star classifications

 In 1866 the Italian priest Angelo Secchi, having determined for the first time